mario-seidel/doc/README.md

 project by simple typing

 ```export DOC_USERNAME=myusername```

 ```doc initproject mytypo3```

 This will build all needed images and you will be on a system where the development can be started immediately after the TYPO3 installation is finished.

-When building is finisht you will got 2 images:
+When the built is finished you will get 2 images:
 - myusername/mytypo3:1.0
 - myusername/typo:7.6